Belonging Isn’t Optional: Listening to International Students, Changing Higher Education Practice

 Session Outline

-Universities in the UK increasingly recognise the strategic need to foster belonging, mattering and community for the whole of our student population.
+Universities in the UK increasingly recognise the strategic need to foster belonging, mattering, and community for the whole of our student population.
 However, we need to understand how this relates specifically to international students.
-Over the last decade UKHE Institutions have seen a significant increase in the number of international students; whilst their presence enhances the dynamics, diversity and sustainability of the institution, there must be recognition of the needs of this student body for support navigating their new environment.
-The issues which they encounter include cultural and language barriers, adjusting to new academic demands, culture shock, financial pressures, and visa issues.
-Whilst there is recognition of a support deficit for international students at many levels of the institution, at the chalk face of higher education delivery and practice, and in critical international research, it is now being acknowledged that there are complex ethical dimensions to this aspect of internationalised HE.
+Over the last decade UKHE institutions have seen a significant increase in the number of international students; whilst their presence enhances the dynamics, diversity, and sustainability of the institution, there must be recognition of the needs of this student body for support navigating their new environment.
+The issues which they encounter include cultural and language barriers, adjusting to new academic demands, culture shock, financial pressures, and visa issues—challenges well documented within contemporary analyses of international student agency and adaptation (Cockayne, 2025; Deuchar, 2022; Page & Chabouns, 2019).

 This paper will therefore provide a case study based on the problems we have experienced and will outline a pilot project designed to address the perceived deficit in international students’ experience and sense of belonging.
 Audience members can expect to be engaged in the active ongoing development of this area of practice.
-The authors will provide opportunities for the audience to ask questions and engage in dialogue.
+We will provide opportunities for the audience to ask questions and engage in dialogue.

 Learning Outcomes